-- 2. To provide management an accurate view of significant current and future information security risks and assist them to make well-informed risk management decisions about the extent of the risk, risk appetite and risk tolerance; - 3.
-To provide an end-to-end guidance on how to manage information security risks, beyond purely technical control measures; - 4.
-To establish a risk profile to better understand the Bank's full exposure, and better utilize its resources; - 5.
-To integrate the management of information security risk into the overall enterprise risk management of the Bank; and - 6.
+- To provide management an accurate view of significant current and future information security risks and assist them to make well-informed risk management decisions about the extent of the risk, risk appetite and risk tolerance; - To provide an end-to-end guidance on how to manage information security risks, beyond purely technical control measures; - 4.
+To establish a risk profile to better understand the Bank's full exposure, and better utilize its resources; - To integrate the management of information security risk into the overall enterprise risk management of the Bank; and - 6.
 To implement and continuously improve a sound framework for the identification, measurement, control, monitoring, and reporting of key risks we faced.

-Disclosure Items Quantity Units No. of data breaches, including leaks, thefts and losses of data 1 10 #
+Disclosure Items Quantity Units No. of data breaches, including leaks, thefts and losses of data 110 #

 Risks Identified Management Approach to Risks Information Security Risk is the risk of loss resulting from information security/ cyber security breaches.
 Data breaches, including leaks, thefts and losses of data may occur in the primary business operations.
 RCBC has zero tolerance for information security/cyber security breaches.
-We shall protect our information assets to ensure that breaches do not cause material damage to our liquidity and capital position, and reputation.
-Our information security objectives are achieved through the following exercises of information security risk management: 1.
-Identification of information assets including both hardware and software that are considered essential to the Bank; Assistance to business units in identifying risks in information assets being handled; and mplementation of risk assessment to determine current information security risks and threats present in the information assets, determine acceptable risk levels, and implement preventive measures to mitigate potential high risks.
-Opportunities Identified Management Approach to Opportunities Given the changing business landscape and regulatory environment, opportunities to improve our Information Security Program to uphold data security and customer privacy arise.
-We continuously conduct trainings and seminars to equip employees (from senior management to rank and file) and those with direct contracts with RCBC on the importance of data security.
-We continue to update our Information Security Program to adapt to the changing business environment
+We shall protect our information assets to ensure that breaches do not cause material damage to our liquidity and capita position, and reputation.
+Our information security objective are achieved through the following exercises of information security rimanagement: 1.
+Identification of information assets including both hardware and software that are considered essential to the Bank; 2.
+Assistance to business units i identifying risks in information assets being handled; and 3. mplementation of risk assessment to determine assessment to determine current information security risks and threats present in the information assets, determine acceptable risk levels, and implement preventive measure to mitigate potential high risk Opportunities Identified Management Approach to Opportunities Given the changing business landscape and regulatory environment, opportunities to improve our Information Security Program to uphold data security and customer privacy arise.
+We continuously conduct trainings and seminars to equip employees (from senior management to rank file) and those with direct contract with RCBC on the importance of disecurity.
+We continue to update our Information Security Program to